 A fast fix is to unplug the unit, wait 10 seconds, then plug it back in and press the start button on the front.

 How can I tell if my Xbox One power brick is faulty?

 Every unit is equipped with a light that indicates the current electrical signal.
-The white or orange light is preferable.
+White or orange light is preferable.
 If there is no light or flashing, it might suggest that the unit is not getting power.

-That’s it about how to fix Xbox One won’t turn on but beeps issue.
+That’s it for how to fix Xbox One won’t turn on but beeps issue.